 "They really care why a new technology has been introduced, why a new application, what data, and the purpose.
 And they care about the beneficiaries.
-In particular they’re more supportive if they see it helping them, people like them, groups like theirs, and society more generally."
+In particular, they're more supportive if they see it helping them, people like them, groups like theirs, and society more generally."

-Basically, there need to be direct consumer benefits.
+In short, there need to be direct consumer benefits.
 Profit was not a problem if the work helped humans.

 Any autonomous decision-making driven by data would be assessed based on the perceived level of risk and culpability.
-Amazon suggestions for example, would be viewed with far less concern than self-driving cars.
+Amazon suggestions, for example, would be viewed with far less concern than self-driving cars.

 They were supportive of applications that enabled more human contact, through results such as freeing up time to spend with friends and family.